WI Conversation on Servant Leadership

 The program meets the unique needs of servant leaders in ministry, non-profit organizations,government, health care, and business while assuring fulfillment of the expectations related to an accredited program in higher education.
 Various educational methodologies appropriate to the adult learner with life and professional experience are incorporated into the curriculum plan.

-- Courses are usually conducted on Friday evenings from 5:30–10 p.m., and Saturdays from 8 a.m.–5 p.m.
+- Week-end format, Friday evenings from 5:30 –10 p.m., and Saturdays from 8 a.m.– 5 p.m.
 A three-credit course will meet three weekends during the semester.

 - Online courses options available each fall and spring semesters.